Can we do weddings at your venue?

 Are there picnic areas?

 Yes!
-We encourage you to bring a packed lunch or pick something up from our venders food truck the “Coconut Café,” and find a suitable area within the garden you would like to picnic.
+We encourage you to bring a packed lunch or pick something up from the Garden Cafe food truck (located at the entrance) and find a suitable area within the garden you would like to picnic.
 We have several beautiful pavilions with picnic tables overlooking Pu’ohokamoa Waterfall, Keopuka Rock (ocean view- opening scene of Jurassic Park), and the orchard.

 Is this park privately owned and operated?